Richik-main/Resume-Summarizer/README.md

 - Have used Flan T5 as its a fine tuned transformer
 - Used PEFT techniques like soft prompting(both random initialization and text) and LoRa.
 - Deployed in hugging face

+Used Bart model for natural language inferencing to do artile classification.